jcowgar/opentx-laptimer/README.md

 using as little controls as possible.
 It should be able to store race and lap data for analysis back at the computer.

+The timer automatically starts when in the Ready Mode and the throttle becomes active.

 Controls
 --------